tsileo/blobstash/README.md

 ## Roadmap / Ideas

+- [ ] Integrate with Let's Encrypt (via lego) and enable HTTP2 support
 - A better documentation
 - A web interface
 - An S3-like HTTP API to store archive